Cpn Simple- The shortest explanation we could think of!

-- Cpn has been clearly proven to have persistencei in the body despite “standard” antibiotic treatment (two weeks of a single antibiotic).
+- Cpn has been clearly proven to have persistence in the body despite “standard” antibiotic treatment (two weeks of a single antibiotic).

-- Cpn has been implicated in a wide variety of diseasesi (see bottom of this page).
+- Cpn has been implicated in a wide variety of diseases (see bottom of this page).

 - Blood tests and cultures are not reliable indicators of whether Cpn is part of your disease.